-Fig.~\ref{fig:stability_barplot} shows $S_t$ for the Qwen2.5-3B-Instruct, which shows an overall left-leaning ideology.
+Fig.~\ref{fig:stability_barplot} shows $S_t$ for the Qwen2.5-3B-Instruct, which is overall a left-leaning model.
 However, its stance stability varies sharply across different topics.
 About one-fourth of the statements, corresponding to topics such as \textit{Good for Corporations}, and \textit{Freer Market Freer People}, yield high stability ($S_t\approx1.0$), consisting predominantly of stable-left stances.
 Others, including \textit{Protectionism Necessary}, \textit{Class over Nationality}, and \textit{Bottled Water}, are moderately stable ($S_t \approx 0.6-0.7$) with mostly right stances.
 Many topics fall near or below $S_t = 0.4$, indicating frequent stance reversals under argumentative pressure.

-This calls for concern over a reliable deployment of these models in situations concerning topics where models demonstrate an unstable stance without properly identifying them.
+This highlights the need to identify unstable stances before deploying models in politically sensitive settings.